 Ngala – Parenting with Confidence

 Ngala is a provider of Early Parenting and Early Childhood services with a passion for supporting and guiding families and young children through the journey of parenting.

 Finding out that you’re pregnant can be difficult, even when life is going well.
 When the timing isn’t right, or there are problems to face, it can be confusing, frustrating, frightening, even overwhelming.
 The stress and emotions can make it tough to think clearly, get good information and make good decisions.
 There can be pressure from people, circumstances, and even inside yourself.
 If you’re struggling, please know you are not alone.
 Pregnancy Problem House specializes in helping women and couples find solutions, offering non-judgmental understanding, accurate information, and personalised care.

 St John of God Raphael Services

-Raphael Services provide specialist services to mums, dads and families who suffer from anxiety, depression and other mental health issues during pregnancy and following childbirth (the perinatal period).
-You don’t need to have been a St John of God Health Care maternity client or have private health insurance to access Raphael Services but a GP referral is required.
+Raphael Services provide specialist services to mums, dads and families who are experiencing anxiety, depression and other mental health issues during pregnancy and following childbirth (the perinatal period).
+Services can be accessed from the time you become pregnant until your child is four years old.

 Virtual Medical Centre – Complications of Pregnancy